stephen-fox/boxboi/README.md

 references to Michael's presentation which will guide you along.

 Players can connect to boxboi by first SSH'ing to a virtual machine.
-From there, user's can reach boxboi's UI via loopback at TCP port 3249:
+From there, users can reach boxboi's UI via loopback at TCP port 3249:

 ```sh
 nc 127.0.0.1 3249